Posted on 9/19/2022

 - Ability to work in a fast paced, autonomously driven, and demanding atmosphere

-- Ability to pass Air Force background check for Cape Canaveral
+- Ability to pass Air Force background checks for Vandenberg and Cape Canaveral

 - Must be willing to travel to other SpaceX locations as necessary

-- Schedules vary due to site operational needs, and night/weekend shifts are often necessary - flexibility is required
+- Work schedule may vary depending on site operational needs, and flexibility is required

 - Lifting, standing, climbing, bending, grasping, sitting, pulling, pushing, stooping, stretching, and carrying are generally required to perform the functions of this position